Prerequisites

 Configure taints, labels, and annotations

-At the bottom of the creation page, configure any desired taints, annotations, or labels for the Node Pool.
+At the bottom of the creation page, configure any taints, annotations, or labels for the Node Pool.

 For more information about Node taint scheduling, see Taints and Tolerations in the official Kubernetes documentation.
 For information about the valid syntax for labels and annotations in CKS and vanilla Kubernetes, see Labels and Selectors in the official Kubernetes documentation.